noone-404/neovim-config/README.md

 If some packages are not installed open neovim and press the same command.

-Also if you want to use this for c and c++ development then insure you have "coc" installed and press
+Also if you want to use this for c and c++ development then insure you have "coc" installed, make it see such file and press
 ```bash
 :CocCommand clangd.install
 ```